Financials January-September 2011

 The parent company

-The parent company's balance sheet total as at the period end amounted to SEK 286 million.
-Cash and cash equivalents amounted to SEK 14 million.
-The result after tax for the period January-September was SEK -9 million.
+The parent company's total assets as at the period end amounted to SEK 324 (286) million.
+Cash and cash equivalents amounted to SEK 39 (14) million.
+The result after tax for the third quarter was SEK 8 (-6) million.

 Risk factors and uncertainties

-A detailed account of the risks facing the company appears in the 2009 annual report.
-During the period, there has been no major change in material risk factors or uncertainties during the period for the group or the parent company.
+A detailed account of the risks facing the company can be found in the 2010 annual report.
+During the period, there has been no major change in material risk factors or uncertainties for the group or the parent company.
 Risks include exploration risk, oil price risk, exchange rate risk, liquidity risk, credit risk, interest rate risk and political risk, among others.

 Upcoming financial reporting